(Instructor) Lab vs. Simulation

-If you are unsure whether to create a lab or simulation to represent an event, consider where on the students' progress reports you want their work reflected.
-If it should contribute to their skills points under the various Lab Skills section (Paramedic SMC23 Skills: Table 3, column 1, and EMT skills Table 5), then the event should be created as a lab.
-Otherwise, if they are performing simulations to take the place of a live skill attempt to contribute to their Clinical Skills or Pathology points, then a simulation should be used.
-Labs will also use skills sheets, whereas simulations with opportunity documentation run the same way as if the student were in the clinical setting.
+If you are unsure whether to create a lab or a simulation to represent an event, consider where on the students' progress reports you want their work reflected.
+If it should contribute to their skills points under the various Lab Skills section (Paramedic SMC23 Skills: Table 3, column 1, and EMT Skills Table 5), then the event should be created as a lab.
+Otherwise, if they are performing simulations to replace a live skill attempt and contribute to their Clinical Skills or Pathology points, then a simulation should be used.
+Labs will also utilize skills sheets, whereas simulations with opportunity documentation run the same way as if the student were in the clinical setting.

 More Information: